 Access to health care services, such as specialty hospitals, will likely be limited under single payer.
 In their independent analysis, the RAND Corporation indicated “there would still be unmet patient demand” that can result in “long wait times for appointments or providers not accepting new patients.”
 They also noted that single payer is likely to result in “changes to providers’ recommendations regarding courses of treatment or through constraints on technology and equipment.”
 The “wait line” for health services has been experienced in those countries that have single payer.

 What is the New York Health Act (NYHA)?

 NYHA is legislation that would impose a single payer healthcare system in New York State.

 What is covered under NYHA?

-NYHA would provide comprehensive inpatient, outpatient, drug, dental, vision insurance and it proposes to cover long term care within two years of passage.
+NYHA would provide comprehensive inpatient, outpatient, drug, dental, vision insurance and long term care.